-PET bottles, glass bottles, AlumiTek bottle (ATB) and beverage cartons are resealable, while aluminum cans are not.
-The consequences of resealability are not considered in this study because of uncertainties related to the beverage contents and consumption patterns.
-Representative products have been selected by the commissioner of this study as they are considered to be competing products in the US.
+The PET bottles, glass bottles and beverage cartons are resealable.
+The consequences of resealability are not considered in this study because of uncertainties related to the beverage Beverage packaging - A Comparative Life Cycle Assessment contents and consumption patterns.
+Representative products have been selected by the commissioner of this study as they are considered to be competing products in Brazil.